AustinK-Code/techelevator-all-HW-Lecture/module-2/11_HTTP_Web_Services_GET/exercise-student/java/README.md

 ### Provided Code

-In `App.java`, you'll find three methods that print information to the console:
+In `ConsoleServices`, you'll find three methods that print information to the console:

-- `printGreeting()`: Prints menu options and routes to methods for each option
+- `pringMainMenu()`: Prints menu options and routes to methods for each option
 - `printAuctions()`: Prints a list of auctions
 - `printAuction()`: Prints a single auction